igor-baiborodine/jpetstore-6-vaadin-spring-boot/README.md

 Status](https://travis-ci.org/igor-baiborodine/jpetstore-6-vaadin-spring-boot.svg?branch=master)](https://travis-ci.org/igor-baiborodine/jpetstore-6-vaadin-spring-boot)

 > UPDATES
+* IN PROGRESS Migrate to Vaadin 8 (v7 compatibility mode)
 * 2017-03-01  Upgrade to Vaadin 7.7.7

 #### This project is an exercise to port the original [JPetStore-6](https://github.com/mybatis/jpetstore-6) to Vaadin and Spring Boot with JavaConfig.